Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 When these muscles are chronically restricted, seemingly normal activities in the gym, such as gripping weights or lifting a barbell, can suddenly trigger pain without an obvious cause.
 The sudden onset of pain is usually the result of accumulated muscle tension that has gone untreated for a long time.

-When someone mentions wrist issues or elbow pain from strength training, I show them how to perform the forearm pliability test to identify the hidden cause.
+When someone mentions wrist issues or elbow pain from lifting, I show them how to perform the forearm pliability test to identify the hidden cause.

 If forearm injuries or wrist tendonitis are left untreated, several complications can arise: